cmdoret/vapormap/README.md

 Vapormap is a cloud-based alignment pipeline for Hi-C. Each fastq file is split into a number of chunks which are all aligned in parallel on the cloud.

 Hi-C reads can be aligned using iterative mapping.
-All configuration is done through config.yaml.
+All configuration is done through `config.yaml`.
 The `gcloud_setup` script takes care of creating the kubernetes cluster, but input fastq files should have been uploaded on a google-cloud bucket whose name must be defined in the config.yaml file.
 All paths defined in the config are defined inside the gcloud bucket.

+### Prerequisites

+gcloud sdk should be installed and configured for your account.
+A bucket with input files should also be online.
+Python 3.6 is required.

 ### Installation

-You should have installed and configured the gcloud sdk for your account.
-You also need python 3.6 You can install python dependencies using:
+You can install python dependencies using:

 ```bash
 pip3 install -Ur requirements.txt